webix-hub/gitbook-webix-jet/start.md

 **views/top**

-The *views/top* module defines the top level view, that contains a menu and includes the start page view, which we have described above:
+The *views/top* module defines the top level view, that contains a menu and includes the start page view, which have been described above:

 ```js
 //views/top.js